-1414.04 Requirements of § 1.175(a) (6) [R-2]
+1414.04 Requirements of § 1.175(a)(6)

-Subsection 1.175(a) (6) specifically requires that all reissue oaths or declarations, including those filed under §1.175(a) (4), contain the averment "that said errors, if any, arose 'without any deceptive intention' on the part of the applicant."
-This requirement for an absence of "deceptive intention" should not be overlooked, since it is a necessary part of any reissue application, including those of the §1.175(a) (4) type.
-The examiner will determine whether the reissue oath or declaration contains the required averment that the "errors, if any, arose without any deceptive intention'," although the examiner will not comment as to whether it appears there was in fact deceptive intention or not (see § 2022.05).
+Section 1.175(a)(6) specifically requires that all reissue oaths or declarations contain the averment "that said errors arose 'without any deceptive intention' on the part of the applicant."
+This requirement for an absence of "deceptive intention" should not be overlooked, since it is a necessary part of any reissue application.
+The examiner will determine whether the reissue oath or declaration contains the required averment that the "errors arose 'without any deceptive intention'," although the examiner will not comment as to whether it appears there was in fact deceptive intention or not (see § 2022.05).